bitwalker/distillery/docs/introduction/walkthrough.md

 [Configuration](../config/distillery.md) for more information on this file and available settings.

-To initialize Distillery, just run `mix release.init`.
+To initialize Distillery, just run `mix distillery.init`.

 !!! note
     In this walkthrough, we're making the assumption that this is not an umbrella application,